Schorny/cycleClass-jQuery/README.md

 * backwards - a boolean.
 Default false.
 If true, the cycling is done backwards.
 Beware that it is much faster to use a pre-reversed array to cycle backwards than to let cycleClass reverse the array on each call
 * onRoundTrip - a callback function taking the current element as only parameter.
 This callback is called everytime a round trip happens.
 * transition - a callback function taking the current element, the old classname and the new classname as 3 parameters. this callback is responsible for changing the classes on the element and allows for transition effects to take place.
 * toIndex - an integer.
 If toIndex is set, cycleClass does not cycle to the next class in the classList, but instead cycles to the class with the index toIndex.
+If toIndex is negative, the index is taken from the back.

 Note: onRoundTrip is called after transition.